SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 - **profile ID**: This depends on your ThingPark account and environment.
 If you are using, for example, the Dev1 ThingPark environment your profile ID will be "dev1-api".
 - **username**: your ThingPark user name
 - **password**: your password
-- **application EUI**: This is a global application ID in the IEEE EUI64 address space that uniquely identifies the application provider of the device
+- **application EUI**: This is a global application ID in the IEEE EUI64 address space that uniquely identifies the application provider of the device.

 ![Register devices](/guides/users-guide/actility/credentials-new-2.png)